Anna Richardson: Legal dispute with Arnold Schwarzenegger

 Richardson sued Arnold Schwarzenegger and two of his aides, Sean Walsh and publicist Sheryl Main, over comments they made about her claims that he groped her.
 The case was settled in 2006.

 Personal life

 Richardson identifies her sexuality as fluid.
 In a 2015 interview with The Daily Telegraph, she stated:

 "For me, it's just a case of 'I am who I am'.
 I'm not interested in being labelled gay or straight, my sexuality is fluid.
 I'm just me.
 I just happen to have fallen in love with a woman, simple as that."

-Richardson was in an 18-year relationship with TV producer Charles Martin.
+Richardson was in an 18-year relationship with television director Charles Martin.
 She dated comedian Sue Perkins from 2014 before "amicably splitting" in 2021.